An official website of the United States government

 Site 46 was identified as a PFAS release area in 2015, and investigation of groundwater and soil is ongoing.
 Site 46 is currently in the Remedial Investigation phase.

-Basewide Assessment: The basewide Preliminary Assessment (PA) completed in January 2020 at NWS Earle identified the following eight on-base areas, shown on Figure 6, where releases of PFAS may have occurred.
+The basewide Preliminary Assessment (PA) for NWS Earle was completed in January 2020, and identified the following eight on-base areas, shown on Figure 6, where releases of PFAS may have occurred.

 • Site 3: Landfill Southwest of “F” Group